 - Comprehensive Coverage – Pays for damage that was caused by anything other than an accident – this includes a variety of things such as theft, vandalism, fire, or weather damage.
 This coverage often includes glass-only damage as well.

 - Uninsured/Underinsurance Motorist Coverage – Pays for damage done by a driver who either has no insurance at all or whose coverage is not sufficient to pay for all of the damage done.
+While it is common and almost mandatory for insurance companies to offer uninsured, you can reject the coverage, however, this has to be done so in writing.
+The limits are the same for liability mentioned above with the exclusion of property.

 - Rental Reimbursement Coverage – Pays for a rental car during repairs on a covered claim.